SlashDashAndCash/OpenSSL-Bash-Warper/README.md

 History log
 -----------
-All executed scripts will be logged in *history.log* relative to the ca directory.
+All executed scripts will be logged in *./templates/history.log* relative to the ca directory.